 So, what do you think?
 Are you an AOTA member?

 Some of the smartest and most creative folks I know are the readers of The OT Toolbox.
-I asked readers to tell me sensory strategies they personally love and use to address sensory modulation.
-Scroll through the comments…you might just find some new sensory strategies that will work for you!
-Hopefully we can learn from one another!
+I asked readers to tell me the biggest value they personally find in having an AOTA membership.
+Scroll through the comments…you might just find a new reason to join the profession’s leading advocacy association!
+We can always learn from one another!